HumanRemainsDL/HRDL/README.md

 ## Compiled Subcorpora
-These separate repositories hold the texts (in both original languages and modern english translations as feature in the digital library) collected for each focused subcorpora in raw .txt format.
+These separate repositories hold the texts (in both original languages and modern english translations as feature in the digital library) collected by individual researchers for each focused subcorpora, provided in raw .txt format.

 Welsh Subcorpus : <a href="https://zenodo.org/doi/10.5281/zenodo.13269713"><img src="https://zenodo.org/badge/839773454.svg" alt="DOI"></a>